-WRITTEN TESTIMONY ON SB 6612 SENATE COMMITTEE ON HUMAN SERVICES & CORRECTIONS Thursday, January 21, 2010 Senate Hearing Rm 1, J.A.
-Cherberg Building, 3:30 p.m.
+WRITTEN TESTIMONY ON SB 5043 SENATE COMMITTEE ON HUMAN SERVICES & CORRECTIONS January 20, 2011

-Thank you for this opportunity to provide written testimony on Senate Bill 6612.
+Senate Hearing Room 1, J.A.
+Cherberg Building, 10:00a.m.

+Good morning Senator Hargrove and Members of the Committee.
 My name is Mary Meinig and I am the Director of the Office of the Family & Children's Ombudsman ("OFCO").
-We welcome the opportunity to provide testimony on SB 6612, which relates to child fatality reviews in child welfare cases.
+We welcome the opportunity to submit this written testimony on SB 5043.

-In its capacity as a watchdog of the child protection and welfare system, OFCO routinely reviews child fatalities across the state in cases where the child was in the care of, or receiving child welfare services from, DSHS CA at the time of death, within one year of his or her death, or who died while in state licensed care.1 Currently, CA conducts its own review of fatalities using the above criteria but limits such reviews to unexpected fatalities.
+In its capacity as a watchdog of the child protection and welfare system, OFCO routinely reviews child fatalities and near fatalities across the state in cases where the child was in the care of, or receiving child welfare services from, DSHS CA at the time of death, within one year of his or her death, or who died while in state licensed care.
+Currently, CA conducts its own review of fatalities using the above criteria but limits such reviews to unexpected fatalities.